DRAGON-Collaboration/analyzer/index.md

 An important topic related to the TSC bank is the method used to identify singles and coincidence events.
 As analysis of real-time, online data is quite important for DRAGON experiments, we need a method that is able to handle potential coincident head and tail events arriving at the backend at relatively different times.
 Since, as mentioned, MIDAS buffers events in the frontend before transferring to the backend via the network, events from each side are received in blocks.
 Potantially, coincident events could be quite far separated in terms of "event number" arriving at the backend.

 The method used to match coincidence and singles events is to buffer every incoming event in a queue, sorted by their trigger time values.
 In practice, this is done using a [C++ standard library multiset](http://www.cplusplus.com/reference/set/multiset/), as this container was shown to be the most efficient way in which to order events by their trigger time value.
 Whenever a new event is placed in the queue, the code checks its current "length" in time, that is, it checks the time difference between the beginning of the queue (the earliest event) and the end of the queue (the latest event).
 If this time difference is greater than a certain value (user programmable), then the code searches for timestamp matches between the earliest event and all other events in the queue.
-Note that a "match" does not necessairily mean that the trigger times are exactly the same, as this would imply that the heavy ion and @htmlonly &gamma;-ray @endhtmlonly were detected at exactly the same time, which is impossible for a real coincidence since the heavy ion must travel for a finite amount of time (~3 &mu;s).
+Note that a "match" does not necessairily mean that the trigger times are exactly the same, as this would imply that the heavy ion and  &gamma;-ray were detected at exactly the same time, which is impossible for a real coincidence since the heavy ion must travel for a finite amount of time (~3 &mu;s).
 Thus, we define a "match" as two triggers whose time difference is within a programmable time window.
 Typically, this window is made significantly larger than the time difference of a true coincidence (~10 &mu;s), and further refinements can be made later by applying gates to the data.

 ![tsmatch](/analyzer/docs/images/tsmatch.png)